 Dulá was an independent member of the board of directors of Promotora de Informaciones, S.A., until December 2020, and a member of the board of directors of Hemisphere Media and Millicom until 2022.
 She is currently chair of the remunerations committee, a member of the audit committee, and a member of the board of directors of Huntsman Corporation.
 At Huntsman, she was also a member of the sustainability committee.
 She holds the position of non-executive chair on the boards of directors of Bestinver Gestion SGIIC, S.A. and Bestinver, S.A.

-Ms. Dulá is a life-time member of the Council on Foreign Relations and a member of the Latin America Strategic Advisory Board of ITAU of Brazil.
-She has been a member of the board of directors of the Council of the Americas, the Women’s World Banking and the Adrienne Arsht Center for the Performing Arts.
-She also was a member of the Young Presidents Organization (YPO) and of Bank of America's Global Diversity and Inclusion Council.
+She has extensive international experience in Europe, the United States and Latin America.
+Dulá is Mexican, but she was raised in Brazil, and has lived in Bolivia, Peru, Italy, England and the United States.
+She is a life-time member of the Council on Foreign Relations.
+She has been a member of the strategic advisory board for Latin America of Banco ITAU of Brazil, as well as of the board of directors of the Council of the Americas, Women’s World Banking and the Adrienne Arsht Center for the Performing Arts.
+She was also a member of the Young Presidents’ Organization (YPO) and of Bank of America's Global Diversity and Inclusion Council.

 She graduated magna cum laude in Economics from Harvard University, and has a master’s degree in Business Administration from the Stanford Graduate School of Business.